Webinar Highlights

 2. Curing food;

-- As a method of food preservation rather than as a method of flavor enhancement; or
+3. Using food additives or adding components such as vinegar to address pH:- As a method of food preservation rather than as a method of flavor enhancement; or

 - To render a food so that it is not potentially hazardous (Time/Temperature Control of Safety Food);